-This competency programme in wellbore positioning has been developed by the University of the Highlands and Islands in partnership with the Society of Petroleum Engineers (SPE) Technical Section for Wellbore Positioning, also known as The Industry Steering Committee for Wellbore Survey Accuracy (ISCWSA).
+This competency programme in wellbore positioning has been developed by the University of the Highlands and Islands with contributions from members of the Industry Steering Committee for Wellbore Survey Accuracy (ISCWSA).

 This is the first industry recognised programme on the subject and has been developed in response to an industry-wide need to promote good practice in this safety critical activity.
 It is aimed at oil professionals who collect, manage or use wellbore survey data and require to have a good understanding of the methods, the equipment and their applications and limitations.